welcome-to-the-sunny-side/misa77/README.md

 Note:

 1. "Ratio" ahead is equal to `((compressed size)/(original)) * 100` (so lower is better).
-2. The benchmarking harness is a public fork of lzbench, and can be accessed [here](https://github.com/welcome-to-the-sunny-side/lzbench/tree/add-misa77-0.4.0).
+2. misa77 has been merged into [lzbench](https://github.com/inikep/lzbench/) and [TurboBench](https://github.com/powturbo/TurboBench).
+The results below have been produced using lzbench, and can be reproduced through both benchmarking harnesses.
 3. In the tables ahead, rows are sorted by decompression speed.

 ---